+\textbf{Exponentials.} Let us consider the following time series and its normalised power spectrum (which is Gaussian) respectively:

-Normalising $S$ leads to an NPSD given by a Gaussian distribution $\NN(\mu,\alpha/4\pi^2)$.
-Furthermore, the Wasserstein distance and the geodesic between two Gaussians are known and, in fact, each interpolant is also a Gaussian \cite{takatsu2011wasserstein}.
+where $(\mu,\alpha)\in\R\times\R_+^{\ast}$ are parameters.
+The Wasserstein distance and the geodesic between two Gaussians are known, in fact, the interpolant in this case is also a Gaussian \cite{takatsu2011wasserstein}.
 Therefore, the WF distance and interpolant between two complex exponentials $x_1$ and $x_2$ with parameters $(\mu_1,\alpha_1)$ and $(\mu_2,\alpha_2)$ are respectively given by:

-Again, we see that the proposed interpolant preserves the nature of the signals: the WF-interpolation between complex exponentials is also a complex exponential.
+Again, we see that the proposed interpolant preserves the nature of the signals: the WF-interpolation between complex exponentials of the form in eq.~\eqref{eq:comp_exp} is also a complex exponential.
 Fig.~\ref{fig:gauss_path} shows the interpolation between two complex exponentials via 6 evenly-spaced (according to WF) time series along the geodesic path; only the real part is shown for clarity.